Skip to content

 We get creatine two ways:

-1. Our bodies synthesize about 1-3 grams of creatine through the liver, pancreas, and kidneys
+1. Our bodies synthesize about 1-3 grams of creatine through the liver, pancreas, and kidneys.

 How to Get It On a Plant-Based Diet

-As noted above, our bodies naturally synthesize some creatine, but unfortunately, no plant foods naturally contain creatine.
+Our bodies naturally synthesize some creatine, but unfortunately, no plant foods naturally contain creatine.

 The best approach for plant-based eaters to increase creatine levels is through high-quality creatine monohydrate supplementation.